gepolv/gepolv.github.io/_posts/3016-09-01-web-service-with-webjobs-on-azure.md

 It means your "AzureWebJobsDashboard" connection string is not set correctly.

-If you see a crash when you use the queue handling, it is caused by the fact that the queue name cannot contain capital letters!!!
+If you see a crash when you use the queue handling (function "public string Get(int v1, int v2)"), it is caused by the fact that `the queue name cannot contain capital letters!!!`